labmlai/labml/readme.md

     # code to create model
 ```

-Monitored sections let you monitor time takes for
+Sections let you monitor time takes for
 different tasks and also helps keep the code clean
-by separating different sections.
+by separating different blocks of code.

-Monitored sections can be within loops as well.
+These can be within loops as well.

-### Progress Monitoring
+### Progress

 ```python
 for step in logger.loop(range(0, total_steps)):